matdavena/practical-ai-agents-microsoft-agent-framework/README.md

 ## About This Repository

-This is the companion source code for the book **"Practical AI Agents with Microsoft Agent Framework"** by Matt Daveney.
+This is the companion source code for the book **"Practical AI Agents with Microsoft Agent Framework"** by Matteo D'Avena.

 The code is organized as a progressive learning path—each project builds upon the previous one, introducing new concepts for creating AI-powered applications with .NET.